 Ball hole liner

 There's an odd part that appears in a lot of Gottlieb System 3 game manuals that never appears to be present on the actual games.
 That part is the metal hole liner (part no. 11151) which, on Tee'd Off, sits in the ball hole upkicker as a kind of guard or collar for the inside of the playfield hole.
 I've seen plenty of pictures of System 3 game playfields, but I've never seen this liner installed on the games.
 I have no idea why.
 Luckily, you can still buy them (PB Resource), so I ordered one just for the sake of completeness.
 It's a good part to have because it will prevent the playfield hole surface from damage.
 However, there was an issue.
 The liner has a slit in it to allow you to compress it and insert it into the playfield hole.
 Even when compressed, the liner was too wide to insert into the hole.
 I needed to grind down one edge to give it the clearance it needed.
-In the end, I made it fit!
+In the end, it fit into the hole quite snugly.
+Just as Gottlieb intended!

 Repairing ball guide tabs